kjaymiller/kjaymiller/content/pitpodcast-get-real-narrow-scope.md

 00:06:50:

 They did a great to show seriess on how they both use.
-DevonThink in their own systems.
+DEVONthink in their own systems.

 00:06:59: